 A short stay (up to 6 days) in Shanghai and the surrounding cities is more convenient now as there is no need for a visa.

-It's permissible to stay within the administrative areas of Shanghai Municipality, Jiangsu Province, and Zhejiang Province for up to 144 hours.
-Contact us to know more.
+It's permissible to stay within the administrative areas of Shanghai municipality, Jiangsu Province, and Zhejiang Province for up to 144 hours.
+Contact us to find out more.